 And here’s a solo performance from All Tomorrow’s Parties in December 2010:

-The interview (originally conducted for a feature which will appear in the next issue of The Wire) is after the jump.
+The interview (originally conducted for a feature which will appear in the next issue of The Wire) is below.

 Darius Jones says alto saxophonists tend to be purists who only play alto, while tenor saxophonists are “whores” who’ll play soprano, alto, C-melody, whatever.